data-pup/misc-notes/twiggy-issue-15/NOTES.md

 On further investigation, this could cause all sorts of strange adjustments, and it would probably be much easier to instead focus on setting a start for the emitting logic.

+### Finding subtree root Id

+The next challenge is going to be finding the corresponding `ir::Id` for the function we are trying to find the dominator tree of.
+This will require traversing the dominator tree (we might be able to use a `petgraph` traversal) and returning the Id of the first item whose name matches the parameter.

+Note that this flag is optional, so if it is `None`, we should use the Id of the meta-root instead.